elax46/custom-brand-icons/README.md

 ## Philips Hue

 - These are the official icons from the [philips developer channel](https://developers.meethue.com/develop/application-design-guidance/icon-pack/)
-- I thank @arallsopp for her valuable contribution of her [custom icons](https://github.com/arallsopp/hass-hue-icons)
+- I thank [@arallsopp](https://github.com/arallsopp) for her valuable contribution of her

 | Icon | Name |